willhowes/makers_portfolio_and_notes/week_4.md

 ### Tuesday
 N.B.
 (Loïc and I got up to [step 6](https://github.com/makersacademy/course/blob/master/bookmark_manager/06_manipulating_table_data.md), i.e. completed 5).

-1. Re-draft my blog post and send to Haylee - done.
+1. Re-draft my blog post and send to Haylee.
+ * Achieved by:
+  * Redrafted, sent to Haylee, and eventually added to the Makers blog.

 2. Make a start on a practical to enhance learning about databases.
 * Achieved by:
  * Learning about ERD (Entity Relationship Diagrams) and attempted a few diagrams of my own.
-See takeaways below
+See [takeaways below](https://github.com/willhowes/makers_portfolio_and_notes/blob/master/week_4.md#takeawaysnotes)

 ### Monday
 1. Understand goals for the week and establish how I am going to achieve them.